JohnTheCoolingFan/sayless/README.md

 `dotenvy` is used to load envoronment variables from `.env` file, if it exists.
 Otherwise, environment variables need to be set via other means.

+- `PORT`: port that the webserver would be listening on.
 - `DATABASE_URL`: This environment variable controls what database the service would use.
 Sayless uses MySQL databases, such as MariaDB.
 The link must follow this format: `mysql://<user>:<password>@<host>:<port>/<database>`.
 - `MASTER_TOKEN`: Only required to be set if token system is enabled.
 This token can be used to access all endpoints, for example creating new tokens.
 The length is not limited, but the character set is limited to what a header value can contain.